 A: Yes.
 Thomas Jefferson was the first American president to go to war against radical Islam.
 The problems Jefferson and America faced over two hundred years ago are incredibly similar to what we as a nation face today and there is much to be learned from them.

 Q: I wrote a short story whose fictional premise was that someone in the Bush administration suggested bombing Mecca.
 An absurd and wild idea for a story, I thought.
 Then I learned that someone actually had suggested it.
 Have you had any surprises in your research that affected plotting?

 A: I have surprises like this happen to me all the time.
 There are certain suggestions and possibilities that just make sense.
 The key is in beating other writers to it.
 As I wrapped up the first draft of my manuscript, I received a call from my editor.
 She had just read a story in The Wall Street Journal about a mysterious archive of ancient Quranic texts in Germany that was believed to have been destroyed in 1944.
 It contained 450 rolls of films that supposedly chronicled the evolution of the Quran, the Muslim holy book which all Muslims believe was revealed complete, perfect, and inviolate to Islam’s founder Mohammed in the 7th century.
 The archive, and its subsequent study, had only been handled by three men.
 The first died in a strange climbing accident in 1933.
 The second died in a mysterious plane crash in 1941.
 The third man, wanting to be rid of the entire collection, pretended it had been destroyed and never spoke of it for over sixty years.
 He died recently at age 93.
 It seems there is much here worth investigating, and for which men are still willing, even in the case of The Last Patriot, to kill to keep secret.

-(Thor’s latest books are Full Black and Black List.)
+(Thor’s latest books are Full Black, Black List, and ACT OF WAR.)